 After my luggage fiasco at Orlando MCO and the blown car rental deal, I expected the Holiday Inn Express Pensacola to be the third rail derailing my 12 day trip to the South.
 Holiday Inn Express Pensacola West-Navy Base was fine as a hotel, and a particularly good deal as a PointBreaks reward stay for 5,000 points.

-The third rail derailing my trip was a serious illness that kept me weak and tired for most of the next week while I camped out in my room at the Hyatt Regency New Orleans and missed most of the U.S. Travel Association IPW conference, which was the primary reason for my trip.
+U.S. Travel Association IPW conference in New Orleans was the primary reason for my trip.
+The third rail derailing my trip was a serious illness that kept me weak and tired for most of the next week.
+I camped out in my room at the Hyatt Regency New Orleans and missed most of the IPW conference in New Orleans

 I had stayed in a Holiday Inn Express last night before arriving in New Orleans.